PattMayne/pattmayne_auth/README.md

 Refresh tokens are stored in a refresh_tokens table in the DB.
 Refresh token entries include a user_id and a client_id.
 A user has a different token for each client.
 The expiry date of each token should be the same, to ensure that the user is made to log in periodically.
 When the user is logged into one client, they are logged into all.
 But when one refresh token expires, they all expire.

 For most requests the user makes on the client site, they do NOT need to interact with the auth app (this app).
 Client apps have some autonomy.

+### RESOURCES FILE
+* Create a phf::phf_map! list of values, french and english
+* Set a language struct in the req with middleware
+* * maybe also use a lang enum which maps to "en" "fr" "el"
+* Retrieve values like home.title with a function that auto-contatenates the .en language choice